carcaschoi/tinfoil-json/README.md

 # Auto add switch tinfoil shop server
-redirect to another alternative shop server
+redirect to another alternative shop server by tinfoilshop.json

 # How to use
 Add this link in tinfoil